Superstring Perturbation Theory Revisited: Introduction

 We start by describing the appropriate measures on moduli space and supermoduli space, and the framework for understanding gauge-invariance of loop amplitudes.
 We review the bosonic string in section \ref{bosmeasure} in a way that straightforwardly generalizes to superstrings in section \ref{measure}.
 In sections \ref{vertex} and \ref{ramond}, we extend the superstring analysis to include external vertex operators, among other things incorporating the relevant aspects of the covariant quantization of superstrings \cite{FMS} and discussing the role of pictures.
 In section \ref{propagator}, we use the general formalism to compute the string propagator, or in other words the integration measure for a string that propagates almost on-shell for a long proper time.
 This is a good illustration, and also an important example, since it is the key to understanding the infrared region and explaining why superstring theory has precisely the same singularities as a field theory with the same low energy content.
 In section \ref{massren}, we analyze BRST anomalies and introduce the massless tadpoles that present the most subtle challenge for superstring perturbation theory.
 We study loop-induced symmetry breaking in detail, even though it is fairly rare, because it is a potential failure mode of superstring perturbation theory and it is important to have criteria under which this failure mode does not occur.
 In section \ref{tadpoles}, we analyze the spacetime supersymmetry of loop amplitudes and the vanishing of massless tadpoles.
 The corresponding analysis for open and/or unoriented superstrings involves some new ingredients related to spacetime anomalies and Ramond-Ramond tadpoles and is treated in section \ref{anomalies}.
 Finally, in section \ref{betag}, we provide more details about the path integral of the bosonic ghost system in the presence of the delta function insertions that are ubiquitous in superstring perturbation theory.

 We will generally attempt to minimize the demands on the reader's familiarity with supermanifolds and integration on them and with super Riemann surfaces and their moduli.
-More detail can be found, for example, in \cite{Wittenone,Wittentwo}.
+More detail can be found, for example, in \cite{Wittenone,Wittentwo} and references cited there.

 It is tedious to always repeat everything for all of the open and closed, oriented and unoriented, bosonic and supersymmetric string theories.
 Our default examples are usually closed oriented bosonic strings and heterotic strings.
 When this is simplest, we explain a point in the context of open strings.
 We only run through the full roster of string theories when there are novelties involved, and otherwise leave generalizations to the reader.